sseidel16/v4-la-tools/README.md

 $ ./Search [LocatingArray.tsv] ([FactorData.tsv]) analysis [ResponsesDirectory] [response_column] [1/0 - perform log on responses] [nTerms] [nModels] [nNewModels]
 ```

+## CHECKLA
+This section checks a LA file for a required separation and a minimum count for every interaction.

 ## FIXLA
 (NOT tested extensively with groupings but SHOULD work)
 This section fixes broken locating arrays by successively adding more rows.